bmuddha/shmemq/README.md

 - **Single Producer, Single Consumer**: Ensures data integrity with one producer and one consumer.
 - **Shared Memory**: Utilizes shared memory for fast IPC.
-- **Blocking and Non-blocking Operations**: Provides methods for both scenarios.
 - **Platform Support**: Compatible with Linux and other Unix-like systems.

 ## Usage